Chapter 3.1 - 3.3

 P Q P⋁Q T T

 The only line here that might seem fishy is the first line.
 Sometimes people interpret "or" in English as exclusive, so that 'P or Q' is false if both P and Q are true.
-(If the waitress says, "you can have a baked potato or French fries," she probably doesn't mean to include the possibility that you can have both.)
+(If the server says, "you can have a baked potato or French fries," that is most likely not meant to include the possibility that you can have both.)
 Our text offers an argument that even in cases like this, "or" is actually inclusive.
-(If the waitress says "you can have a baked potato or French fries," and then a few seconds later says, "Oh, or if you like you can have both," we don't understand her as contradicting her earlier assertion.
-This suggests that the suggestion that we couldn't have both was not a logical implication of her original sentence.)
-In any case, however "or" works in English, the symbol ⋁ is to be understood as inclusive.
+(If the server says "you can have a baked potato or French fries," and then a few seconds later says, "Oh, or if you like you can have both," we don't understand that as contradicting the earlier assertion.
+This suggests that the idea that we couldn't have both was not a logical implication of the original sentence.)
+In any case, however "or" works in English, the symbol ⋁ in our formal language is to be understood as inclusive.
 If we want an exclusive or as well, we can define it in terms of our other symbols.
 For example, (P⋁Q) ⋀ ¬(P⋀Q) will do the trick.

 The exercises on this material just give you the opportunity to become familiar with the meanings of these connectives and how they work by comparing sentences with worlds.
 Our text describes this as analogous to the immersion method of learning a new language, as opposed to the translation method.
 Our strategy in general is to begin by directly comparing our formal language with the world (well, with Tarski's worlds), and only later to translate back and forth between symbolic notation and English.